 Affiliate Members.

-Members shall be real estate owners and other individuals or firms who, while not engaged in the real estate profession as defined in paragraph (1) or (2) of this Section, have interests requiring information concerning real estate, and are in sympathy with the objectives of the Association.
+Affiliate Members shall be individuals or firms who are not directly engaged in the real estate profession but support the objectives of the CCIAOR and have an interest in acquiring information and knowledge concerning real estate and/or providing ancillary services to real estate professionals.

-Affiliate membership shall also be granted to individuals licensed or certified to engage in real estate practice who, if otherwise eligible, do not elect to hold REALTOR® Membership in the CCIAOR, provided the applicant is engaged exclusively in a specialty of the real estate business other than brokerage of real property.

 Public Service Members.

 Public Service Members shall be individuals who are interested in the real estate profession as employees of or affiliated with educational, public utility, governmental or other similar organizations, but are not engaged in the real estate profession on their own account or in association with an established real estate business.
+Membership shall be granted with the approval of the CCIAOR Board of Directors.

 Honorary Members.

-Honorary Members shall be individuals not engaged in the real estate profession who have performed notable service for the real estate profession, for the CCIAOR, or for the public, per criteria established in the CCIAOR Policies and Procedures as as approved by the CCIAOR Board of Directors.
+Honorary Members shall be individuals not engaged in the real estate profession who have performed notable service for the real estate profession, for the CCIAOR, or for the public.
+Membership shall be granted with the approval of the CCIAOR Board of Directors.

 Student Members.

-Student Members shall be individuals who are seeking an undergraduate or graduate degree with a specialization or major in real estate at institutions of higher learning, and who have completed at least two (2) years of college and at least one (1) college level course in real estate, but are not engaged in the real estate profession on their own account or not associated with an established real estate office, per criteria established in the CCIAOR Policies and Procedures as
+Student Members shall be individuals who are seeking an undergraduate or graduate degree with a specialization or major in real estate at institutions of higher learning, and who have completed at least two (2) years of college and at least one (1) college level course in real estate, but are not engaged in the real estate profession on their own account or not associated with an established real estate office. , Membership shall be granted with the approval of the CCIAOR Board of Directors.

 QUALIFICATION AND ELECTION